Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis reveals seven active transport stops operating within Dundowran Beach.
-These stops are serviced by one individual route, collectively providing 23 weekly passenger trips.
-Transport accessibility is rated as moderate, with residents typically located 444 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward.
-Car remains the dominant mode of transportation at 98%.
+Public transport analysis shows seven active transport stops operating within Dundowran Beach.
+These stops are served by one route, providing a total of 23 weekly passenger trips.
+Transport accessibility is moderate, with residents typically located 444 meters from the nearest stop.
+Most residents commute outward.
+Car remains the dominant mode at 98%.
 Vehicle ownership averages 2.0 per dwelling, above the regional average.

 According to the 2021 Census, a relatively low 12.2% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages three trips per day across all routes, equating to approximately three weekly trips per individual stop.